jbelluch/myMeterData/HOME_ASSISTANT.md

 ## Supported Systems

 Currently supports:

-- Your city utility billing system (configurable base URL)
+- Lawrence, KS utility billing system (`utilitybilling.lawrenceks.gov`)

 The integration can be adapted for other utility systems with similar authentication flows.